-Amazon.com Inc.’s performance relates to the issues shown in this PESTEL/PESTLE analysis of the business and its remote or macro-environment.
-The PESTEL/PESTLE analysis model is a strategic management tool for identifying the external factors (political, economic, social/sociocultural, technological, ecological/environmental, and legal) that shape the conditions of the remote or macro-environment, which in this case is that of the e-commerce enterprise.
+Amazon’s performance relates to the issues shown in this PESTEL/PESTLE analysis of the business and its remote or macro-environment.
+The PESTLE analysis model is a strategic management tool for identifying the external factors (political, economic, social/sociocultural, technological, ecological/environmental, and legal) that shape the conditions of the remote or macro-environment, which in this case is that of the e-commerce enterprise.
 Other markets or segments included in this external analysis of Amazon are cloud computing services, consumer electronics, and retail.
 As one of the largest players in the global market for information technologies and related online services, the company enjoys the benefits of extensive market reach, high capitalization, and high popularity.
 However, the online market is dynamic and continually presents new challenges for Amazon.
-Maintaining resilience and competence in addressing such challenges is essential to fulfilling Amazon.com Inc.’s corporate mission and vision statements.
-Through tools like the PESTEL/PESTLE analysis model, the company’s decision makers can identify the most significant opportunities and threats based on external factors in the remote or macro-environment of the business.
+Maintaining resilience and competence in addressing such challenges is essential to fulfilling Amazon’s mission statement and vision statement.
+Through tools like the PESTEL analysis model, the company’s decision makers can identify the most significant opportunities and threats based on external factors in the remote or macro-environment of the business.

 Political Factors Affecting Amazon’s Technology and Services Business

-Amazon.com Inc. operates alongside political influence.
-This aspect of the PESTEL/PESTLE analysis model focuses on governmental activity and its effects on businesses and their remote or macro-environment.
+Amazon operates alongside political influence.
+This aspect of the PESTLE analysis model focuses on governmental activity and its effects on businesses and their remote or macro-environment.
 In Amazon’s case, the following political external factors are important in the development of the e-commerce industry:

 - Political stability of developed countries, especially the U.S.A. and European countries (opportunity)